osenak/Cocktail_Recipe_Network_Project/README.md

 # Cocktail_Recipe_Network_Project

-Masterfile for all relevants scripts and datasets used in project.
+Masterfile of all relevants scripts and datasets used in project.

 `output` folder keeps logs from previous querying to check correctness.